- by Daniel

-The thought of driving a needle deep into your spine probably doesn't sound like the most attractive idea whether you suffer from back pain or not.
+Now the thought of driving a needle deep into your spine probably doesn't sound like the most attractive idea, whether you suffer from back pain or not.

 In fact it probably sounds both crazy and scary in equal parts!

 But for some people it can be a good idea, as getting a lumbar facet joint injection can really help them to get relief from their pain.

 And for the very lucky few it can sometimes clear up their problems for good.

 These injections numb the pain by blocking the nerves around the facet joint from sending pain signals to your brain.

 They also help to reduce inflammation in the area and to help your physician diagnose what's causing your pain.

 So despite the 'needle in the spine' bit they sound pretty good right?